Asquera/varnish-metric/README.md

 Unpack it to a folder and follow the instructions in the `INSTALL` file.
 This should build varnish from source and install it on the system.
-In order to compile a varnish module successfully, path variables to the varnish source and the vmods folder are necessary and must be made available.
+In order to compile a varnish module successfully, path variables to the varnish source and the vmods folder are necessary.
-Either by specifying environment variables.
+Either provide them by specifying environment variables.

     export VARNISHSRC=path/to/varnish_src
     export VMODDIR=/usr/local/lib/varnish/vmods/ // path might differ